 It’s no wonder why rice is one of the staples of the Spanish diet.
-Not only can you find it all over the Iberian Peninsula, but it’s also easy to prepare and customize with all sorts of colors and flavors.
+Not only can you find it all over the Iberian Peninsula for cheap, but it’s also easy to prepare and customize with all sorts of colors and flavors.
 While most visitors have heard of paella, which originally comes from Valencia on Spain’s eastern coast, there are all kinds of rice dishes that deserve a taste as well.
 Hungry yet?
-Here’s where to find the best arroces and paella in Granada.
+Here’s where to find the best Spanish arroces and paella in Granada.

 1. Las Perdices